xxyzz/SICP/1_Structure_and_Interpretation_of_Computer_Programs/1.3_Formulating_Abstractions_with_Higher-Order_Procedures/README.md

 b.
 If your `cont-frac` procedure generates are cursive process, write one that generates an iterative process.
 If it generates an iterative process, write one that generates a recursive process.

+## Exercise 1.38:

+In 1737, the Swiss mathematician Leonhard Euler published a memoir *De Fractionibus Continuis*, which included a continued fraction expansion for e − 2, where e is the base of the natural logarithms.
+In this fraction, the N<sub>i</sub> are all 1, and the D<sub>i</sub> are successively 1, 2, 1, 1, 4, 1, 1, 6, 1, 1, 8, . . ..
+Write a program that uses your `cont-frac` procedure from Exercise 1.37 to approximate e, based on Euler’s expansion.